alpheios-project/documentation/design/vocabulary.md

 A10.
 As an application I want to be able to create a target vocabulary proficiency map from a target text that reflects all uses of each word in that text so that I can compare a user's word list against that map.

 A11.
-As a application I want to be able to retrieve data about a word from external linked data sources so that I can present these sources to the user.
+As an application I want to be able to retrieve data about a word from external linked data sources so that I can present these sources to the user.

 ## Architectural Perspective